 Since joining R/GA in 2007, Thomas has led the implementation of the award-winning Nike Human Race 2008 and Nike Ballers Network applications.
 He launched Chanel’s e-commerce platform in 24 countries, and built Bridgestone’s first global cloud implementation, Bridgestone Hub, for managing activations for the Olympics.
 His most recent work includes Samsung Within, which is a global campaign built in WebGL and spanning 9 chapters, 80 countries, and 24 languages.

 Operations and Program Management

 Dina is a world-class operations leader and program manager.
 She has led teams and international initiatives at Hasbro, Scholastic and R/GA.
 Her book of work includes, but is not limited to, the Transformers, My Little Pony, Nerf, Nike, and Samsung.

 Patrick Wesonga is an accomplished tech professional with almost 15 years of experience delivering experiences across a variety of industries.
 He combines entrepreneurial hustle, startup grit, and *just* the right amount of corporate sophistication to build remarkable mobile, web, and custom hardware products (often taking them from “zero to 1”).

 Dan is an animator from Clifton Springs, Australia.
-In grade three, he permanently burnt his fingerprint trying to jump start a cassette player.
-At age 16, he did gymnastics for about a year.
-He can play All Star on two musical instruments (not at the same time).
-Living in Halifax since 2012, he loves creating things that put a smile on people's faces, whether that's through animation, music, puppets, or some mashup of other things he can do.
+In grade three, they permanently burnt their fingerprint trying to jump start a cassette player.
+At age 16, they did gymnastics for about a year.
+They can play All Star on two musical instruments (not at the same time).
+Living in Halifax since 2012, they love creating things that put a smile on people's faces, whether that's through animation, music, puppets, or some mashup of other things they can do.

 Executive Creative Director